pleiszenburg/bewegung/docs/installation.rst

     pip install -vU bewegung[all]

 Certain **non-Python components must installed separately and before invoking the above command**.
-Fur further instructions, see below.
+For further instructions, see below.
 Most notably, ``ffmpeg`` should be installed for producing actual video files instead of video frames as individual files.

+In principle, ``bewegung`` works across all modern operating systems.
+In terms of memory usage and performance, it behaves best on Unix-like systems due to `Windows's lack of "fork"`_.

+.. _Windows's lack of "fork": https://stackoverflow.com/q/985281/1672565

 Detailed Installation Options
 -----------------------------